tcayi/Projects/README.md

 # Projects
-A series of projects to help with ML experiences
+A series of personal projects for me to familiarize myself with ML experience